Warning of future deaths risk after three babies who had contaminated feed died

 The exemption under the Medicines Act 1968 allows organisations to legally produce bespoke medicines without a licence for specific patients facing niche problems.

-Yousef, who also died at St Thomas’ Hospital but in June 2014, and Oscar, who died at Addenbrooke’s Hospital in Cambridge in the same month, received TPN produced by a “commercial provider” – ITH Pharma.
+Yousef, who also died at St Thomas’ Hospital but in June 2014, and Oscar, who died at Addenbrooke’s Hospital in Cambridge in the same month, received TPN produced by a “commercial provider” – ITH Pharma – which is a licensed provider and not subject to the section 10 exemption.

 In his PFD report – sent to the Department of Health, NHS England, the Care Quality Commission (CQC) and the Medicines, and Healthcare Products Regulatory Agency (MHRA) – Dr Morris highlighted concerns about what obligations section 10 exempt entities are under to report “adverse events”.